Dunkmania101/python-music-generator/README.md

 where it occasionally repeats previous segments for better sounding music.

-There are a few parameters that can be changed at the top of the "music.py" file.
+There are a few parameters that can be changed at the top of the "musicgen.py" file.
-These include the length of the piece, the way the notes are played and settings for the sound system.
+These include the length of the piece, some modifiers for the notes and settings for the sound system.

-It plays through PyAudio.
+It plays through PyAudio and can create .wav files.
 Feel free to change the sound output system if you need / want something else.